 Participants in racing must change specifications of the machine depending on conditions of the racing course, road surface, soil, length of straight aways, angles of curves, number of curves, slopes, weather, temperatures, and skill of the rider.
-These factors and conditions must be determined by the rider himself after trial running over the whole race course. egends game have addressed
+These factors and conditions must be determined by the rider himself after trial running over the whole race course.

-Main Points to be Modified
+Main Points to be Moditied